 The ume plum in the tangy-sweet compote is delicious as its own, but even better with plum wine, plum juice, yogurt, ice cream, and shaved ice!

 Gather all the ingredients.
-Measure your used ume plums.
+For this recipe, you will need a kitchen scale.
+Measure the weight of your used ume plums.
 You will need an equal amount of sugar and water.
 If you're storing the compote, wash the jar, lid, and band in hot, soapy water.
 For 455 g of used ume plums (from making ume syrup with 1 kg ume lums), you would need one 1-QT mason jar.

 In a large pot, combine the ume plums and water.
 Cover and bring it to a boil on medium heat.

 Once boiling, reduce the heat to low/simmer and cook covered for 20-30 minutes (depending on size) until plums are tender.
 They will start to become plumped and less wrinkly, and then add sugar.

 Gently mix with chopsticks or shake the pot so that sugar is evenly distributed.

 Cover with a lid and simmer for 5 minutes or until the sugar is completely dissolved.